mia-platform/documentation/docs/runtime_suite/doctor-service/configure_doctor_service.md

 4. **Check-up'em all**

 !!!
 Note
-    The following example is based on the _Playground_ project of the Cattolica's API Console.
+    The following example is based on a _Playground_ project.

 ### 1. Build the _configurations_ file